 Intake Bar Counsel: A State Bar attorney who preliminary investigates a Bar Charge.

 Litigation Bar Counsel: A State Bar attorney who conducts formal investigations and formal discipline proceedings.

 Charges received by the State Bar of Arizona are resolved in several ways:

 Charges are dismissed if the conduct alleged does not violate the Rules of Professional Conduct contained in Rule 42 of the Rules of the Supreme Court of Arizona.

 Low-level violations or client relation problems may be resolved by the Intake Department.
-If the charges against an attorney are found to violate the Rules of Professional Conduct, the attorney may be referred to a diversion program.
+If the charges against a respondent are found to violate the Rules of Professional Conduct, the respondent may be referred to a diversion program.

 More serious violations, or repeated violations, may result in any of the following orders against a respondent:

 - Order of Admonition and/or Probation;